sneldb/sneldb/docs/src/commands/user_management.md

 - Does not return secret keys (for security reasons).
 - Results are returned from the in-memory cache for fast access.
 - Requires admin authentication.

+## Auth Storage and Durability

+- **Isolation:** User data lives in the `__system_auth` context and is not queryable through regular commands.
+The HTTP dispatcher rejects any `__system_*` context from user input.
+- **Hot path:** Authentication and authorization are served from in-memory caches (`UserCache`, `PermissionCache`) for O(1) checks.
+- **Durability:** Mutations (create/revoke/grant/revoke permissions) append to a dedicated secured WAL (`.swal`).
+Frames are binary, length-prefixed, CRC-checked, and versioned with the standard storage header.
+Corrupted frames are skipped during replay instead of failing startup.
+- **Replay:** On startup, the auth WAL is replayed with “latest timestamp wins” semantics to rebuild the caches.
+The WAL is small because auth mutations are rare compared to data events.
+- **Configurable fsync cadence:** The auth WAL flushes each write and fsyncs periodically; you can tune fsync frequency via the WAL settings (or override per storage instance) to balance throughput and durability.
+- **Encryption:** Auth WAL payloads are encrypted (AEAD).
+Provide a 32-byte master key via `SNELDB_AUTH_WAL_KEY` (64-char hex).
+If unset, a key is derived from the server `auth_token`.

 ### Response Format